matteo-passeri/Basic-2D-Platformer-Unity-/README.md

 Test game created with Unity in C#:
 ---
-spawning waves of enemies targeting player;
+Spawning waves of enemies targeting player;<br>
-upgrade the character's attribute with money from killing enemies;
+Upgrade the character's attribute with money from killing enemies;<br>
-infinite parallax background scrolling.
+Infinite parallax background scrolling.

 ---